 - Think about the lighting

 Okay, so this one may be a little tricky if you’ve whipped out your Nikon to capture a fleeing zebra on the African plains, but if you’re looking to snap buildings, monuments or static people, thinking about using the light to pick out interesting parts of the shot is a great way to add extra dimensions to your travel photos.

 - Get out after dark

-It was no less than Vincent Van Gogh who once said that ‘the night is more alive and more richly coloured than the day.’
+It was no less than Vincent Van Gogh who once said that ‘the night is more alive and more richly colored than the day.’
 So, don’t put your camera away when the sun dips—get out and about, and seek out that hidden nocturnal character of your destination in all its shadowy, mysterious night-time glory.

 - Invest in a tripod

 If you’re serious about your holiday snaps, then a tripod can make all the difference between those wonky amateur point-and-clicks and real professional images.
-Not only will this piece of kit let you add stability to your shooting, but it will also make it easier to capitalise on new technologies like HDR, long exposure and time lapsing.
+Not only will this piece of kit let you add stability to your shooting, but it will also make it easier to capitalize on new technologies like HDR, long exposure and time lapsing.

 - Rise early

-Too often is the perfect holiday snap ruined by a lingering bystander or a passing crowd, and travellers spend far too much time waiting for the right moment to catch their subject unsullied by the presence of others.
+Too often is the perfect holiday snap ruined by a lingering bystander or a passing crowd, and travelers spend far too much time waiting for the right moment to catch their subject unsullied by the presence of others.
 Well, one sure way to get a clear shot is to get up early and hit the sights before anyone else.
 Just imagine catching Chichen Itza empty, or getting to Copacabana before the fashionistas do!